Inditex

 Industria de Diseño Textil, S.A.
 (Inditex; /ˌɪndɪˈtɛks/, /es/; lit.
 'Textile Design Industry') is a Spanish multinational clothing company headquartered in Arteixo, Galicia, Spain.
 The largest fast fashion group in the world, it operates over 7,200 stores in 93 markets worldwide.
-The company's predominant brand is Zara, but it also owns a number of other brands including Zara Home, Bershka, Massimo Dutti, Oysho, Pull&Bear, Stradivarius, Uterqüe.
+The company's predominant brand is Zara, but it also owns a number of other brands including Zara Home, Massimo Dutti, Pull&Bear, Stradivarius, Bershka, Oysho and Uterqüe.
 The majority of its stores are corporate-owned, while franchises are mainly conceded in countries where corporate properties cannot be foreign-owned.

 Inditex's business model emphasises fast response to market trends.
 The company has implemented a system that allows for frequent product updates in stores, with the process from design to retail shelf reportedly taking as little as 15 days in some cases.
 This approach contrasts with the longer production cycles typical of many traditional fashion companies.

 The Uyghur Rights Monitor, Sheffield Hallam University, and the Uyghur Center for Democracy and Human Rights have accused the company of using Uyghur forced labour through the Chinese based textile supplier Beijing Guanghua Textile Group.